History of Sex in Cinema:

 Lust for a Vampire (1971, UK) (aka To Love a Vampire)

-She satisfied her bloodlust by enrolling in an exclusive and elite European girl's academy (finishing school) near the Karnstein castle, filled with suitable females to seduce.
+She satisfied her bloodlust by posing as the niece of the Countess Herritzen, and enrolling in an exclusive and elite European girl's academy (finishing school) near the Karnstein castle, run by uptight Miss Simpson (Helen Christie) and her partner Giles Barton (Ralph Bates).
+It was filled with suitable nubile females to seduce, who often performed outdoor dancing exercises in see-through flowing drapes, or were topless in their bedrooms.

 The horror film included:

-• a topless backrub and massage between Carmilla and receptive roommate Susan Pelley (Pippa Steel), leading to a midnight skinny-dip and kiss
+• a backrub and massage between Carmilla's receptive American roommate Susan Pelley (Pippa Steel) and the topless Carmilla, which soon led to a midnight skinny-dip and kiss between the two, before Carmilla murdered her in the woods

 • a toothsome bloody neck kiss and lesbianism with Amanda (Judy Matheson)

-• other bloody neck-bitings of the nubile females
+• other bloody neck-bitings of the nubile schoolgirls

 Amanda (Judy Matheson)